-Labor Force: In 2021, about 52% of Malaysian women worked outside the home - a significantly lower rate than in neighboring Singapore (64%) and Thailand (59%) but similar to that of Indonesia.
-Women work in many sectors, including business, healthcare, and education.

-Although increased numbers of women are receiving advanced degrees, (see p.
-5 of Learning and Education), they often leave the workforce upon childbirth because few companies offer childcare or flexible work arrangements.
+Labor Force: In 2023, about 52% of Malaysian women worked outside the home - a significantly lower rate than in neighboring Singapore (62%) and Thailand (59%) but similar to that of and Education), they often leave the workforce upon childbirth because few companies offer childcare or flexible work arrangements.
 Generally, women often earn lower wages than men but do receive higher pay in some sectors.
 For example, skilled female workers in the construction industry may earn 13% more than men.